 2. UP PRESS

 Okay, I may be biased since this is my university, so admittedly, I haven’t checked out the other University bookstores, but this was a haven for me during college.
 They’ve long moved to a much smaller space within the University of the Philippines Diliman (I really loved their Bahay Kalinaw space), and truthfully, it’s not photo-worthy at all, but the books are also golden.
+(EDIT: Yahoo!
+They have recently opened a new branch in UP Town Center!)

 My favorite buy from here is the Philippine Folk Literature series.
 What you’ll find here are Filipino books published by the UP Press – anything political, historical, cultural, or makabayan, they probably have it.
 Browse their books here.